alisaifee/limits/doc/source/storage.rst

 and as connection arguments for the underlying redis nodes managed by the sentinel.

 If you need fine grained control it is recommended to use the additional :paramref:`~limits.storage.storage_from_string.options` arguments.
-More details can be found in the API documentation for :class:`~limits.storage.RedisSentinelStorage` (or the aysnc version: :class:`~limits.aio.storage.RedisSentinelStorage`).
+More details can be found in the API documentation for :class:`~limits.storage.RedisSentinelStorage` (or the async version: :class:`~limits.aio.storage.RedisSentinelStorage`).

 Depends on: :pypi:`redis`